Colt McCoy: 2008 season

 On January 5, 2009, McCoy led the Longhorns to a 24–21 victory over Ohio State in the Fiesta Bowl.
-McCoy completed 41-of-59 passes for 414 yards, two touchdowns and one interception.
-He was named the Offensive Player of the Game for his performance.
-McCoy was named the 2008 AP Big 12 Offensive Player of the Year.
+He completed 41-of-59 passes for 414 yards, two touchdowns, and an interception.
+McCoy was named the Offensive Player of the Game for his performance.
+He was named the 2008 AP Big 12 Offensive Player of the Year.

 2009 season

 In his final season, McCoy led the Texas Longhorns to a perfect 12–0 regular season record, as well as a 13–12 victory over the Nebraska Cornhuskers to win the Big 12 Championship in Cowboys Stadium.
 While becoming the most victorious quarterback in NCAA history with 45 career wins, McCoy was again the focal point of the Longhorn offense that scored 550 points in 2009, ranked third in UT All-Time season scoring (behind only the 2005 and 2008 teams).
 McCoy led a fast-paced offense, with accurate, short passes in his repertoire.
 The Texas offense executed a total of 1,053 plays in 14 games played in 2009.
 His favorite target was wide receiver Jordan Shipley (#8), who went on to play in the NFL with the Cincinnati Bengals.
 He finished third in Heisman Trophy voting in 2009.

 McCoy left the 2010 BCS National Championship Game against Alabama during Texas' first offensive drive early in the first quarter with a right shoulder injury and was sidelined for the remainder of the game.
 McCoy was replaced by true freshman quarterback Garrett Gilbert.
 Alabama won the game 37–21.
 His record as a starter was 45–8.